 To return to customization later, save the theme's metadata beforehand.
 Click Export on the toolbar to open the Theme Export popup dialog.
 In this dialog, select the Export Metadata tab and click Save to File.
 A

 .json file with metadata is saved on your computer.
 Alternatively, you can copy the metadata from the text area at the bottom:

 To continue customization, click Import on the toolbar.
 In the appeared Theme Import dialog, click Upload File and select the

 .json file that you exported previously.
 If you have copied the metadata rather than exported it as a

 .json file, paste it in the text area and click Upload Metadata:

 Click Export to open the Theme Export popup dialog.
 In this dialog, enter the color scheme name.
 If you want to export the theme as a color swatch, check the check box.
 You can also remove links to external resources, such as fonts.

 Click Save to File to save a file named

 dx.[base-theme-name].[color-scheme-name].css (for example,

-Your custom theme uses icons, which should be located next to the theme.
+Your custom theme uses icons and fonts.
+They should be located next to the theme.
 When using npm, you can find the

 node_modules/devextreme/dist/css.
 In other cases, these folders are in the directory with predefined themes.
 Copy them to the directory that contains your theme.